Skip to content

 def autonomous(robot):

 # Returning idles all outputs.
-This callback is not called again this phase.
+This callback is not called again.

 E-Stop